-The German department at Kingswood School aims to stimulate passion in all things German, allowing pupils to see beyond traditional stereotypes and encouraging them to visit German-speaking countries.
 German is the language of business, literature, logic, music, poetry, philosophy and science.
 Germany lies at the heart of Europe and is the financial powerhouse of the European Union.
 It is a major player in worldwide business, and knowledge of its language may give any job applicant the edge.
-According to a recent CBI report, German was rated as the most useful language by UK managers.
+But apart from that, it’s an exciting and interesting language to learn!

 Key Stage 3

 In Year 7, pupils may choose one language from French, German or Spanish and they will be allocated their second Modern Foreign Language.
 The German curriculum follows the text book Stimmt! which provides an excellent foundation for the GCSE German course.
 Great emphasis is put on the acquisition of speaking and listening skills, and grammar is studied in depth from the beginning.

 We organise a very popular biennial trip to the Rhineland for all Key Stage 3 pupils.

 The AQA German GCSE course continues seamlessly on from the Key Stage 3 courses, allowing pupils to develop their oral and listening skills to a high level.
 They also acquire the ability to read and respond to texts in the target language, and learn to use a range of vocabulary and grammatical structures.
 A key aim is also to develop students’ knowledge and understanding of German, Austrian and Swiss culture.
 There remains a considerable element of having fun while learning, with much emphasis placed on language games and interaction with peers and the teacher.

 All pupils are encouraged to participate in the German Exchange which takes pupils in Years 10, 11, 12 and 13 to spend a week in Germany just before Christmas, when they enjoy the Christmas market in Münster.
 The German pupils join us in October.